 The key to gaining objective data that will predict employee performance is creating assessments that are valid and reliable.

 Following these steps, with the assistance of eSkill’s expert staff, is critical to determining that the behavioral assessment for employment is valid and reliable.
 The behavioral assessment must meet this criterion to follow the Uniform Guidelines on Employee Selection Procedures of 1978.
 Employers must adhere to these guidelines when administering outline standards when administering any pre-employment or employment assessment.
-Maintaining EEOC compliance is straightforward with eSkill’s pre-employment assessments. eSkill is proud of its perfect 15-year EEOC compliance record, which is the best in the hiring assessment industry.
+Maintaining EEOC compliance is straightforward with eSkill’s pre-employment assessments. eSkill is proud of its nearly 20-year EEOC compliance record, which is the best in the hiring assessment industry.

 Administering compliant pre-employment assessments is possible with the guidance of eSkill’s experienced professionals. eSkill provides clients with a dedicated account manager who will assist your hiring team in developing a valuable pre-employment protocol that will yield better hires.